Mark Carney, ex-Bank of Canada governor, launches bid to replace Trudeau

 “‘Canada is broken’ was one of Pierre Poilievre’s many three-word slogans, and it couldn’t be more dangerous,” Carney said.

 “Conservatives don’t run around saying Canada is broken because they want to fix it.
-They want a license to demolish and destroy,” he continued.
+They want a licence to demolish and destroy,” he continued.
 “Their three-word soundbites won’t solve problems, but they will hurt regular people.”

-Poilievre, a right-wing populist who was first elected to Canada’s Parliament in 2004, has attacked Carney as a supporter of the Trudeau government’s carbon-pricing policy, which puts a fee on carbon emissions.
+Poilievre, a right-wing populist who was first elected to Canada’s parliament in 2004, has attacked Carney as a supporter of the Trudeau government’s carbon-pricing policy, which puts a fee on carbon emissions.

 He has dubbed the economist “Carbon Tax Carney” and has pledged to scrap the policy if elected.